Kasha/DocumentValidator/README.md

 4. Set up environment variables and configuration:
    * Create a free account for MongoDB Atlas:
    * Configure the MongoDB connection string and other settings in `.env` and `resources/settings`.
+5. Extract storage.zip under the root folder, used as demo HTML input files
 ## **Usage**

 The command-line tool offers the following options for document parsing and validation: